Yoshi: Other Mario games

-In other media
+Other video games

 Yoshi makes a cameo appearance in Metal Gear (The Twin Snakes and Metal Gear Solid: Snake Eater 3D).
 In Metal Gear Solid: The Twin Snakes, Yoshi and Mario appear as dolls that stand on a desk.
 Additional video game series in which Yoshi has made a cameo appearance includes The Legend of Zelda series (Link's Awakening and Ocarina of Time) as a collectible doll and as a framed photo in Hyrule Castle.
-Yoshi is the main character in the English localization of Tetris Attack.

-Yoshi appears as a playable character in every installment of the Super Smash Bros. series.
+He is the main character in the English localization of Tetris Attack.
+Yoshi also appears as a playable character in every installment of the Super Smash Bros. series.
 Yoshi's moveset mostly consists of kicks, headbutts, tail attacks, and tongue grabs.

+Other media

 The animated series Super Mario World features Yoshi as a regular character, voiced by Andrew Sabiston.

-Yoshi is featured in the Super Mario Adventures comic serial printed in Nintendo Power, the Nintendo Adventure Books, and the 1993 Super Mario Bros. film (taking the form of a realistic animatronic dinosaur).
-Yoshi is King Koopa's pet that later joins Princess Daisy's side.
-Yoshi first debuts in the first volume of Super Mario-Kun and has since become a frequent companion to Mario.
-Additionally, Yoshi makes an off-screen vocal cameo in The Super Mario Bros Movie during the post-credits scene, with archival audio of Kazumi Totaka being utilized.
+Yoshi is featured in the Super Mario Adventures comic serial printed in Nintendo Power, the Nintendo Adventure Books, and also appears in the 1993 Super Mario Bros. film, taking the form of a realistic animatronic dinosaur as a King Koopa's pet that later joins Princess Daisy's side.
+Yoshi appears in the first volume of Super Mario-Kun and has since become a frequent companion to Mario, Additionally, Yoshi makes an off-screen vocal cameo in The Super Mario Bros Movie during the post-credits scene, with archival audio of Kazumi Totaka being utilized.
+He appears in the 2026 sequel, The Super Mario Galaxy Movie, where he is voiced by Donald Glover.

-Yoshi is featured prominently within Universal Destinations & Experiences' immersive Super Nintendo World areas, appearing in the Mario Kart: Bowser's Challenge attraction, and the Universal Studios Japan iteration of the land features a Yoshi's Adventure attraction that is themed to the Yoshi's Island series.
+Yoshi is featured prominently within the Super Nintendo World themed areas at Universal Parks, appearing in the Mario Kart: Bowser's Challenge attraction, and Yoshi's Adventure, an omnimover attraction themed to the Yoshi's Island series.